-Plants in this family, like the Crown of Thorns, are grouped together for their fleshy green leaves, and small flowers that grow in clusters.
-Being highly adaptable, these plants are ideal candidates for those wanting an indoor collectible.
+Plants in this family, like the Crown of Thorns, are known for their fleshy green leaves and small flowers that grow in clusters.

-Succulents are commonly known for their easy-to-please nature in regards to indoor care.
+Succulents are commonly known for their easy-to-please nature regarding indoor care.
 Even so, you should still be aware of the different needs involving keeping your Crown of Thorns alive.

-The following lists all of their general requirements meant for daily care.
+The following lists all of their general requirements for daily care.

 Taking note of which soil you purchase will greatly impact your Crown of Thorns.
 These plants do not thrive when placed in a pot with the average commercial product.

-There are several succulents that prefer to be placed in an area with direct sunlight.
-This Euphorbia is a more sensitive individual, needing plenty of light, though not for as long as one would expect.
+Several succulents prefer to be placed in an area with direct sunlight.
+This Euphorbia is more sensitive, needing plenty of light, though not for as long as expected.